.au: Second-level domains

-The *.edu.au, *.gov.au and *.csiro.au namespaces are referred to as "Closed" namespaces, since registration is not available to the general public.
-All other second-level namespaces are referred to as "Open" namespaces.
+The .edu.au, .gov.au and .csiro.au namespaces are referred to as "closed" namespaces, since registration is not available to the general public.
+All other second-level namespaces are referred to as "open" namespaces.

+According to an annual report filed by .au Domain Association (auDA) in Q4 2022, one in six .au domains were a second-level domain.

 .au Direct namespace

 The direct second-level domain namespace, marketed as ".au Direct" has been made available to the public from 24 March 2022.
 The .au Direct namespace is intended to complement rather than replace the existing second-level domain namespaces and to provide domain holders with the option to register "shorter, simpler domain names".

 Unlike the existing second-level domain namespaces, there is no restriction on the domain names that can be registered in the .au Direct namespace, provided the domain name applicant satisfies the Australian presence requirement.

-In 2019, auDA released a priority implementation policy, whereby existing domain name holders may apply for priority registration of a matching domain name in the new .au Direct namespace.
+In 2019, auDA released a priority implementation policy, whereby existing domain name holders could apply for priority registration of a matching domain name in the new .au Direct namespace.
 Three priority categories exist: